MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/walkthrough-desktop-application-csharp.md

                             AccountId = authorizationData.AccountId,
                             Campaign = new Campaign
                             {
+                                // You can set your campaign's bid strategy to EnhancedCpc, MaxClicks, MaxConversions, or TargetCpa
+                                // and then, at any time, set an individual ad group's or keyword's bid strategy to ManualCpc.
+                                BiddingScheme = new EnhancedCpcBiddingScheme { },
                                 Name = "Campaign " + DateTime.UtcNow.ToString(CultureInfo.InvariantCulture),
                                 BudgetType = BudgetLimitType.DailyBudgetAccelerated,
                                 DailyBudget = 10,